slashvar/log_analyzer/README.md

 the range and `N` the requested number of most frequent queries, the complexity is in `O(M + N log M)`.

+The tree structure has a fixed number of levels and thus a linear space complexity (in terms of date and queries).

+## Improvements ##

+Several points can be improved, here is a non-exaustive list with no specific
+order:

+* Parsing: log and command parsing is really basic and naive, error reporting is minimal.
+* Command line: an help flag is missing and command line parsing is too basic
+* Improved most frequent queries: complexity can be enhanced by using prefix-sums approach at the cost of more space complexity.
+* Comparing with other approaches to store dates.